What is social impact storytelling?

 Impact Story from Leading Social Enterprises

-If you are looking to raise impact capital, you must listen to following impact stories by four leading social enterprise.
+To raise impact capital, you must listen to the following impact stories by four leading social enterprises.

-In Dashboard TAB offers unique separation to separate topics.
+In Dashboard, TAB offers a unique separation to separate topics.
 However, the choice of TAB should be carefully considered.
-Depending on the type of organization, you have an opportunity to design a dashboard based on primary goals.
+Depending on the type of organization, you can design a dashboard based on primary goals.
 For examples,

 Social Impact Program Aligned To Impact Management Project (IMP) can use -